 But as recent data suggests, this may be a big mistake.
 According to the 2018 Serial Switchers report published by NewVoiceMedia, poor customer service costs companies more than $75 billion per year.
 This study shows that customer service is increasingly one of the most important aspects of a consumer’s choice.
-Since NewVoiceMedia conducted the study in 2016, that figure has increased by $13 billion.
+Since NewVoiceMedia conducted the study, that figure has increased by $13 billion.

 Why Customer Service is Important

 It might seem obvious that customer service is important, but if that truly were the case, so many companies wouldn’t treat it as an afterthought.
 Instead, they would invest money and resources into making the customer experience as delightful as possible.